Rasmussen and practical drift

 difference between the system task description and the

 cognitive tasks [Hollnagel and Woods 1983].

 These deviations may be required by circumstances that were not anticipated by the procedure’s authors, requiring frontline workers to develop workarounds.
 Other deviations are due to workers developing shortcuts and local optimizations which reduce their workload or improve productivity [Dekker 2011].

 Over time, this phenomenon leads to “the slow steady uncoupling of practice from written procedure” [Snook 2000].
 Behaviour that is acquired in practice and is seen to “work” becomes “legitimized through unremarkable repetition”, as organizational theorist Snook writes (“it didn’t lead to an accident, so it must be OK”).

 Pioneering safety researcher Jens Rasmussen identified a similar phenomenon which he called “drift to danger” [Rasmussen 1997], the:

 systemic migration of organizational behavior toward accident under the influence of pressure toward cost-effectiveness in an aggressive, competing environment

-Rasmussen illustrated the competing priorites and constraints that affect sociotechnical systems, as shown below.
+Rasmussen represented the competing priorities and constraints that affect sociotechnical systems in his “migration model”, shown below.
 Any large system is subjected to multiple pressures: operations must be profitable, they must be safe, and workers’ workload must be feasible.
-Actors experiment within the space of possibilities formed by these constraints, as illustrated below:
+People experiment within the space of possibilities formed by these constraints, as illustrated below:

-if the system moves in the direction of increasing risk, accidents will occur
+if the system moves too far in the direction of increasing risk, accidents will occur.

 Note that the boundary of safe performance is rarely easy to define before the accident, and it can move over time due to changes in the organization.